adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 3 took me a whole but i arrived at a reasonable solution i think

 task 4 was a nice change of pace, change to a much easier excercise

+task 5 was a one try thing, i think it turned out fine, could have done better but im happy with the way i got it